zaxymelkt/jjk/content/Systems/Global/Statistics.md

 | 55                  | +23         | 5           | 7           | 30m         | 35m       | 2.75m  | 6           |
 | 60                  | +25         | 6           | 7           | 35m         | 40m       | 3m     | 6           |

-Attacks are defined as ‘full’ movement and or individual activations of a cursed technique, as well as the addition of a ‘Chant’.
-While an individual is able to respond to as many attacks as they can focus on, they can only dish out a set amount of physical combos or cursed techniques outside of defensive manoeuvres such as blocking, evading, or using Cursed Energy ‘cloaks’.
+Actions are defined as a use of combat moves, attacks, and or individual activations of a cursed technique; in addition, chanting.
+While an individual is able to respond to as many attacks as they can focus on, they can only dish out a set amount of physical combos or cursed techniques outside of defensive manoeuvres such as blocking, evading, or using Cursed Energy infusion.

 ## Agility [SPD]